floelhoeffel/prisma-2021-11-show-and-tell/07-deprecating-type.md

 # Deprecating type

-- Undocumented and buggy `type` usage to alias strings with be deprecated.
+- Undocumented and buggy `type` usage to alias strings will be deprecated.

 Example: